3D concrete printing: Environmental impact

 The environmental impact of 3D-printed concrete is heavily dependent on the processes and materials used for a given project.
 3D printed concrete has the potential to reduce material in the production of concrete due to the elimination of formwork, but the specialized admixtures and required technology may have just as much of an impact on the environment as conventional concrete construction.
 A cradle-to-grave life-cycle assessment (LCA) comparing the environmental impact of a conventionally constructed concrete wall with a 3D-printed concrete wall revealed that the 3D-printed alternative only reduced environmental effects when no reinforcement was used.
 The LCA impacts of global warming potential, acidification potential, eutrophication potential, and smog formation potential were used to measure environmental impacts.
 Once reinforcement was introduced to the 3D-printed concrete structure, these impacts were greater than conventional construction methods, specifically for global warming and smog formation potential.

 Another LCA conducted a similar study comparing conventional and 3D-printed concrete walls but varied the complexity of the structure.
-It was found that as the complexity of the structure increased, the 3D printed method how a lower environmental impact.
+It was found that as the complexity of the structure increased, the 3D printed method showed a lower environmental impact.
 This was mostly due to the ability of 3D-printed concrete to achieve complex forms while saving building materials in terms of formwork and concrete volume.
 Overall, the environmental impact of 3D-printed concrete is influenced by the structure's design and how well the engineer can optimize material usage.
 On a material basis, the environmental impacts are similar to that of conventional concrete, as a cement binder is still required.
 However, the streamlined construction process that comes with 3D printing decreases material waste and onsite emissions.

 Based on four examples, it has been estimated that the contribution of greenhouse gas emissions per square meter associated with the construction of 3D-printed houses is lower than that of conventionally built ones.